HTTP5214-Winter2023/Automation-1/Stand-up-log/rachana.md

 <h3>Date: 01-02-2023</h3>

-We first researched the pain point and identified hard to remember syntax every time.
+<p>We first researched the pain point and identified hard to remember syntax every time.
 Then we started working on which topic we can select to make human life easy.
-We end-up with automated testing code generator to make it effective and reduce timeframe, if user don’t have to write syntax for testing code.
+We end-up with automated testing code generator to make it effective and reduce timeframe, if user don’t have to write syntax for testing code.</p>

 Next, we head for rough solution steps; what we need to make this website successful.
 We decided to make it like form.
+Like,

-Like, Field 1) How many tests case user want field 2) Which type test case user want to do.
+Field 1) How many tests case user want

+field 2) Which type test case user want to do.

 Example: test to pass, test to fail, boundary test, end to end test.

 We want to have one feature where user can add another case, user also have option to ‘+’ sign; if they want to add another test and again Field 1), field 2) appear.

 Link for our work: https://trello.com/b/zO2oNH87/automation1

-<h4>Meetings Meeting: 1 Lead by Manali Patel Document in GitHub Read me:</h4>
+<h4>Meeting: 1 Lead by Manali Patel Document in GitHub Read me:</h4>

 https://github.com/HTTP5214-Winter2023/Automation-1/commit/ 15f762e9e089c86f9cb114dc94e790717bbd8f1f

 Second week Scrum master: Madiha Umair Next week agenda:
 <ul>
  <li>What language we can use to make this app work.</li>
- <li>	Which software we will use.</li>
+ <li>Which software we will use.</li>
  <li>Define all the language and use.</li>
  <li>How we will generate test case by the given input.</li>
 </ul>

 <h3>Date: 15-02-2023</h3>
 <h4>Meeting: 2 Madiha Umair, Work Topic: Finalize language to work on rough wireframe</h4>

-Manali first research on what technology we need to make it effective and quick responsive website as user rush.
+<p>Manali first research on what technology we need to make it effective and quick responsive website as user rush.
 As everyone agree with frontend with html/css, backend with php and mySQL.
-We decided to work with visual studio code software.
+We decided to work with visual studio code software.</p>

 Next, we start to ask question to our self what information we need from user and we start to create rough wireframe.
 As below, Header, Nav menu, footer

 Introduction for our website: We are doing client side validation!

 Q1:Select a field to generate a test case: